meg768/homebridge-my-tesla/README.md

 Homebridge plugin for Tesla owners.
 This plugin assumes you are familiar with Homebridge.

-Before installing this plugin please concider the plugin https://www.npmjs.com/package/homebridge-tesla which was created by Nick Farina who also created Homebridge(!).
+Before installing this plugin please concider the plugin https://www.npmjs.com/package/homebridge-tesla which was created by Nick Farina who also created Homebridge.
 Without his work this plugin would not be possible.

 A Swedish screen shot below but may be explanatory.